Ibexian/EastMeetsKitchen/_posts/2016-08-02-fluffy-scallion-pancakes-'shou-zhua-bing'.md

 Assembly:

 1. Cut the dough into 6 pieces.
 Roll each piece into logs about 1-inch in diameter.
 Using a rolling pin, roll out the logs into 2-inch wide pieces.
 2. Brush on a layer of the roux.
-Sprink over salt, scallions, pepper and sesame.
+Sprinkle over salt, scallions, pepper and sesame.
 3. Starting from one end, start rolling up the dough being sure to stretch the dough as it is rolled.
 4. Stand the dough right side up and press down into a circle with the palm of your hand.
 5. Using a rolling pin, roll out into 1/8-inch disks.